aryoda/R_CppDebugHelper/README.md

 This most probably occurs because you have enabled code optimization during compilation.
 Check if in the `Makevars` file the `-O` flag is set to `-O0` ("optimization = zero").
 Then clean-up the binaries of your code and recompile (*Build > Clean & Rebuild* in RStudio).

+## Can I use the `lldb` debugger instead of `gdb`?

+All examples here are based on `gdb` but it should be possible to use `llvm` instead of `gdb` because this packages does not depend on any special debugger.

+You can use this [GDB to LLDB command map](https://lldb.llvm.org/use/map.html) to "translate" the example `gdb` commands to `lldb` commands.